Should You Refinance Your Mortgage?

 Closing Costs Can Vary Dramatically

-Factors such as the area around your property, the property itself, as well as your credit score, will determine how much it costs when you close.
+Factors such as the area around your property, the property itself, and your credit score will determine how much it costs when you close.

 In places like New York City, where jumbo mortgages are the norm, your closing costs will likely be on the higher end.

-For closing, you need to come up with the money all at once.
+For closing, you need to come up with the money simultaneously.
 It might mean you aren't in a position to refinance.

-However, you might be able to roll all the costs into the new mortgage itself.
+However, you can roll all the costs into the new mortgage.

-While you'll need less cash at closing, keep in mind that your monthly loan payments will increase and so too will your interest over the life of the loan.
+While you'll need less cash at closing, keep in mind that your monthly loan payments will increase, and so will your interest over the life of the loan.

-If these become greater in size, it may not be cost-effective to refinance.
+If these become greater in size, refinancing may not be cost-effective.

 Increased Interest